What is Cash Flow from Investing Activities?

 - Debt, equity, or other forms of financing

-- Deprecation of capital assets (even though the purchase of these assets is part of investing)
+- Depreciation of capital assets (even though the purchase of these assets is part of investing)

 - All income and expenses related to normal business operations